davestewart/php-pathconfig/README.md

 $paths->option('trimslashes', false);
 ```

+Note that none of the slash-related options will take effect after loading paths.

 ### Test paths exist

-By default the library doesn't test passed in paths to see if they exist, however PHP's realpath does.
+By default the library doesn't test passed in paths to see if they exist in the way that PHP's realpath does.
 To mimic this behaviour call:

 ```php
 $paths->option('testpaths', true);